ropensci/rcites/README.md

 ## Resources

-An other package dealing with data from and about CITES, providing access to its wildlife trade database: [cites](https://github.com/ecohealthalliance/cites/)
+Another package dealing with data from and about CITES, providing access to its wildlife trade database: [cites](https://github.com/ecohealthalliance/cites/)

 While creating this package, we greatly benefited from:
-1. [taxize](https://github.com/ropensci/taxize) that helps a lot in structuring this repository/package,
+1. [taxize](https://github.com/ropensci/taxize) that inspired the structuring of this repository/package,
-2. the `httr` vignette: [Managing secrets](https://cran.r-project.org/web/packages/httr/vignettes/secrets.html), extremely helpful for packages dealing with API.
+2. the `httr` vignette: [Managing secrets](https://cran.r-project.org/web/packages/httr/vignettes/secrets.html), which is extremely helpful for packages dealing with API.